-The results in Primo and Milyo (2006a,b) and Primo, Milyo, and Groseclose (2006) are based on combining all types of public financing programs.
-Proponents of reform argue that existing programs are often poorly funded or do not allow for enough spending, and they point to recent reforms in Maine and Arizona as evidence that "clean elections" laws are where reforms should head.
-However, there is no systematic evidence that these laws have had a significant impact on the system.
+Existing studies of the effects of state public financing cited above are based on combining all types of public financing programs.29 Proponents of reform argue that existing programs are often poorly funded or do not allow for enough spending; they point to recent reforms in Maine and Arizona as evidence that "clean elections" laws are where reforms should head.
+However, there is still no systematic evidence that these laws have had a significant impact on the system.
 The reason is that existing analyses of these laws are based on too little data.
-Large short-term effects of a law may dissipate over time once elected officials have adjusted to the new electoral environment, and once weak incumbents have been defeated or voluntarily retire.
+Further, short-term effects of a law may dissipate over time once elected officials have adjusted to the new electoral environment and once weak incumbents have been defeated or voluntarily retire.

-The lack of evidence does not stop journalists and reformers from touting Maine and Arizona as rousing successes.
+But the lack of evidence does not stop journalists and reformers from touting Maine and Arizona as rousing successes.
 This is sometimes done by focusing on whatever aspect of reform appears best supported by the data.
-For instance, the Arizona-based Clean Elections Institute (n.d.) notes that 20 of 30 state Senate races were uncontested in 1998 (pre-reform), while only nine were uncontested in 2002 (post-reform).
-This, of course, defines competitiveness as having an opponent.
-A more appropriate measure is whether a candidate had a serious competitor (with 60% typically being the vote share below which a race is considered competitive).

-We examined the 1998 and 2002 data for Arizona.
-First, in 1998, only 17 of 30 races appeared to be uncontested.
-In 2002, 12 races were uncontested in the general election.
+For instance, the Arizonabased Clean Elections Institute notes that twenty of thirty state Senate races were uncontested in 1998 (pre-reform), while only nine were uncontested in 2002 (post-reform).30 This, of course, defines competitiveness as having an opponent.
+A more common and appropriate measure is whether a candidate had a serious competitor (with 60% typically being the vote share We examined the 1998 and 2002 data for Arizona.
+First, in 1998, only seventeen of thirty races appeared to be uncontested.
+In 2002, twelve races were uncontested in the general election.
 Of the contested races, the average winning margin was (modestly) lower in 1998 than in 2002.
 Moreover, in 1998 four races had margins below 60%.
 In 2002 that number was again four.
 We are not claiming that public funding did or did not have a real effect on the races.
 We are arguing, however, that parsing one or two years of data hardly provides a ringing endorsement of clean elections laws.
-Perhaps for this reason, after discussing how the races became more "competitive," the Clean Elections Institute approvingly cites the Institute on Money in State Politics, which writes that Arizona's results "can be summed up in a few short phrases: More candidates participating.
-Less private money.
-Greater equity."
-Note that this says nothing about the impact on election outcomes or citizen participation in the process.

 It is too early to tell whether clean elections laws in Maine and Arizona will have systematic long-term effects on elections and policy.
 The initial findings, however, are far from a "slam dunk" in favor of such reforms.
-Data in Mayer et al. (2006) show that the percent of incumbents in competitive races in Maine surpassed the rate in 1992-1996 only in 2004, the 3rd election cycle after the clean elections law went into effect.
-However, the percentage of incumbents who run and win has changed little since the law went into effect.
-The results in Arizona are harder to parse, because the clean elections law was implemented alongside term limits, thereby changing the political landscape dramatically.
-Even here, the incumbent reelection rate, after dropping the first year the law was in effect (2000), has climbed back up to approximately 85%.
+For example, in Maine, the percent of incumbents in competitive races after reform surpassed the pre-existing rate (from 1992-1996) only in 2004, or the third election cycle after the clean elections law went into effect.31 However, the percentage of incumbents who run and win has changed little since the law went into effect.
+The results in Arizona are harder to interpret, because the clean elections law was implemented alongside term limits, thereby changing the political landscape dramatically.
+However, even in Arizona, the incumbent reelection rate, after dropping the first year the law was in effect (2000), has climbed back up to approximately 85%.
 While this data does not permit one to make causal claims, evidence that clean elections is a panacea is hard to amass.

-Moreover, most analyses ignore the cost side of the equation.
-A legitimate cost-benefit analysis would need to ask whether government outlays are justified by the effects of the laws.
+Moreover, most analyses ignore the cost sides of such programs.
+A legitimate cost-benefit analysis would need to ask whether government outlays are justified by the effects of such laws.
 Finally, it is still too early to tell whether clean elections laws will have a long-lasting impact on the composition of state legislators or occupants of the governor's office, and in turn, on public policy.